spiros-g/Aurora-Theme-For-Home-Assistant/README.md

      ```

 3. **Load Background Animations:**
+   - Place the `vanta.cells.min.js` file in the `www` folder of your Home Assistant setup.
+Ensure the path is `/homeassistant/www/vanta.cells.min.js`.
+   - Place the `three.min.js` file in the `www` folder of your Home Assistant setup.
+Ensure the path is `/homeassistant/www/three.min.js`.
    - Place the `background-animations.js` file in the `www` folder of your Home Assistant setup.
 Ensure the path is `/homeassistant/www/background-animations.js`.

 4. **Activate the Background Animations Resource:**
    - Go to **Settings > Dashboards > Resources** in Home Assistant.
    - Click on **"Add Resource"**.
+   - Enter the path to the JavaScript file: `/local/vanta.cells.min.js`.
+   - Enter the path to the JavaScript file: `/local/three.min.js`.
    - Enter the path to the JavaScript file: `/local/background-animations.js`.
    - Set the resource type to **JavaScript Module**.
    - Click **"Save"**.